garrandall/popular-music-data/tracks/i-like-it-debarge.md

 Seems so satisfying to me,
 I must confess it, girl

-Ooh... and I like it
+Oh... and I like it
 You send chills up my spine every time
 I take a look at you
-Ooh... and I like it
+Oh... and I like it
 Girl, you're blowin'
 My mind with the things you say to me